Part II: Revisiting the Virgin Site of Swedish Tavern (Story 18), page 47

 A Magic Spell To Break

-As soon as the snow melted, and the ground became soft and dry enough for efficient search, my friend Irina and I arrived at the tavern site to take advantage of the bare and smooth ground surface lacking any grass or vegetation throughout the lot.
+As soon as the snow melted, and the ground became soft and dry enough for efficient search, my friend Irina and I arrived at the tavern site to take advantage of the bare and smooth ground surface lacking any grass or vegetation.

-Previously, a couple of the potentially good spots - areas adjacent to the main "hot" spot, had been left untouched due to the overgrowth of grass or for other reasons.
+Previously, a couple of the potentially good spots - areas adjacent to the main "hot" spot, had been left untouched due to the overgrown grass or for other reasons.
 This time, all the untouched spots were accessible.

 But before getting to them, I had to supervise Irina for a short while to make sure she did everything right.